Military Science Department

-Theory of leadership and management taught in the classroom is reinforced with experiential learning and hands-on training during leadership labs where students get the opportunity to exercise both their minds and bodies.
-A well-established leadership development program reinforces this training with leadership opportunities for our students where they can practice leading their peers through multiple scenarios.
-This process is supplemented with documented developmental counseling where students identify and reflect on their strengths/weaknesses and take necessary steps to improve over time.
+Theory of leadership and management taught in the classroom is reinforced with experiential learning and hands-on training during leadership labs where you get the opportunity to exercise both mind and body.
+A well-established leadership development program reinforces this training with leadership opportunities where you can practice leading your peers through multiple scenarios.
+This process is supplemented with documented developmental counseling where you identify and reflect on your strengths/weaknesses and take necessary steps to improve over time.

-We have 12 problem-solving/team-building obstacles used to facilitate hands-on leadership development for our students.
-These obstacles are also used by different varsity sports, summer camps and community organizations.
+- Twelve problem-solving/team-building obstacles are used to facilitate hands-on leadership development.
+These obstacles are also used by different varsity sports, summer camps, and community organizations.

-The 45-foot rappel tower with wall and open rappelling and a two-lane climbing wall provides adventure training that assists with team building through a common experience and builds resilience in the face of adversity.
+- A 45-foot rappel tower with wall and open rappelling and a two-lane climbing wall provides adventure training that assists with team building.

 - Military science students have access to a state-certified weapons firing range and thousands of acres of public land within 10 minutes of campus where we have established multiple Land Navigation Courses.